hpcraink/fsprj2/README.md

           Sets maximum length of a single entry in a collected stack trace.
           Longer values are truncated.

+        * _PORT_RANGE_MAX_:
+          When Live-Tracing is enabled wrappers can be enabled and disabled remotely at runtime per process.
+To receive the control information libiotrace has to use a port per process.
+This is the maximum port value for that libiotrace tries to get a port.

+        * _PORT_RANGE_MIN_:
+          When Live-Tracing is enabled wrappers can be enabled and disabled remotely at runtime per process.
+To receive the control information libiotrace has to use a port per process.
+This is the minimum port value for that libiotrace tries to get a port.

+        * _SENDING_:
+          When set to _ON_ each wrapper sends its data live to InfluxDB.
+Please look in section _Live-Tracing_ which parameteres are required to send data to InfluxDB.

         * _STACKTRACE_DEPTH_:

           Sets the maximum number of currently collected stack trace entries.